December 12, 2022 Chicago Landlord Advice & News

-The business of being a Chicago apartment landlord has always been a serious one.
-Still, the rising rental prices in 2022 have produced a serious question for the year ahead: “Am I charging enough for my Chicago apartment in 2023?”
+The business of being an apartment landlord has always been a serious one.
+Still, rising rent prices in Chicago have produced a serious question for the apartment rental season ahead: “Am I charging enough for my Chicago apartment in 2024?”

-First, to unpack this question a bit, if a landlord wonders whether or not their Chicago apartment’s rent reflects the market conditions in the wake of price increases, they’ll need to first dive into the state of the market.
-Apartment rents in Chicago skyrocketed last year, but the city’s prices still maintained a lower growth rate than the national average.
-According to CoreLogic RentalTrends, the average rental price for apartments in Chicago surged by 11 percent last summer year-over-year, while the national annual rent inflation reached a record 14 percent.
+First, to unpack this question a bit, if a landlord wonders whether or not their Chicago apartment’s rent reflects the market conditions, they’ll need to first dive into the state of the market.

-Chicago landlords may enjoy a favorable rental market during the summer, but savvy property owners know to plan for a lull — especially as the colder season approaches.
-Listing an apartment and finding a renter before the cold months could be essential to avoiding long-term vacancies this year and next.
+Chicago landlords enjoy a favorable rental market during spring and summer—savvy property owners know to plan for a lull once peak rental season ends in fall.
+Listing an apartment and finding a renter before the colder months can be essential to avoiding long-term vacancies.
+But if you miss the window, there are ways to catch the next rental season, like creating a lease that ends in the warm months instead of a standard 12-month agreement.

-The demand to live in Chicago notably outpaced the housing supply last spring and summer.
-More people returned to work in office or hybrid, bringing an influx of renters back to the city.
-Residents also shuffled the market by setting their sights on WFH-friendly apartments with more space.
-Additionally, Chicago summer returned to its full glory, drawing renters to the liveliest neighborhoods with great restaurants, entertainment, and shopping.
+The demand to live in Chicago has notably outpaced the housing supply in recent years.
+More people returned to work in office or on a hybrid model, bringing an influx of renters back to the city.
+Residents shuffled the market by setting their sights on WFH-friendly apartments with more space.
+Additionally, Chicago summers almost always draw renters to the liveliest neighborhoods with great restaurants, entertainment, and shopping.

-Landlords leveraged Chicago’s high demand, and rent prices skyrocketed in turn.
-Both higher rents and inflation in general strained renters budgets.
-As the prices became less approachable, the movement to find a new place slowed down.
-Those who have apartments stayed put and locked in their rental rates.
-Others looking to move to the city decided to wait for more affordable rents.
+When landlords leverage Chicago’s high demand, rent prices skyrocket in turn.
+Both higher rents and inflation in general strain renters' budgets.
+With less approachable prices, the movement to find a new place can slow down.
+Those who have apartments stay put and lock in their rental rates.
+Others looking to move to the city may wait for more affordable rents.

 As a reminder, seasonality is a crucial factor in determining how long it takes to rent an apartment.
 Chicago’s rental market is typically the most seasonal in the entire country.
 There’s a surplus of renters looking to move during the warmer months (May through September) and fewer during the cold weather months.